What Is Known

 Development of Taste and Food Preferences

 A considerable amount of learning about food and eating occurs during the transition from an exclusive milk diet to the diet consumed in early childhood.
 Infants have innate, evolutionary-driven preferences for sweet and salty tastes, which would have been advantageous in situations in which energy and mineral-dense foods were scarce but which are likely to be a disadvantage in current obesogenic environments.
 They also have an innate dislike of bitter taste, which may indicate potentially toxic foods

 including observational studies and RCTs investigated the effect of exposure to specific tastes in utero or during early infancy via breast milk or formula on later taste acceptance.
 Overall, there was evidence for programming of the acceptance of bitter and specific tastes.
 The review did not focus specifically on exposures during the CF period, although studies were identified that assessed exposure to sweet, salty, sour, and specific tastes with apparently similar numbers reporting either no change or increased intake following prior exposure to the different tastes.
 Beauchamp and Moran (101) examined the preference for sweet solutions versus water in approximately 200 infants.
 At birth, all of the infants preferred sweet solutions to water, but by 6 months of age, the preference for sweetened water was linked to the infants’ dietary experience.
 Infants who were routinely fed sweetened water or honey by their mothers (25%) maintained their preference for sweetened water, whereas this preference was no longer apparent in infants who were not exposed.
 There was no apparent effect of breast- or formula-feeding on sugar preferences at 6 months.
-Stein et al (102) found that early dietary experience was related to salt acceptance, with only those infants previously exposed to starchy table foods (n = 26; defined as cereals or processed grain products not labelled as infant foods) preferring salty solutions at 6 months of age ( P = 0.007).
+Stein et al (102) found that early dietary experience was related to salt acceptance, with only those infants previously exposed to starchy table foods (n = 26; defined as cereals or processed grain products not labelled as (103) infant foods) preferring salty solutions at 6 months of age ( P = 0.007).
 Infants eating starchy table foods at 6 months were more likely to lick salt from the surface of foods at preschool age ( P = 0.007) and tended to be more likely to eat plain salt ( P = 0.08).
 Preference for sweet taste at follow-up was not related to early feeding experience and early exposure to home-prepared fruit was not associated with salt-directed or sweet-directed behaviours.

 infant, but these preferences (good or bad) will only be reinforced if the infant continues to be exposed to the food.
 Preferences for healthy foods can be developed, for example, repeated early exposure to the taste of some vegetables enhances liking for those vegetables with effects persisting up to 6 years later .
-Infants exposed to an intervention with greater variety of vegetables during CF also consumed a greater variety at 6-year follow-up (105) .
-This emphasizes the importance of optimizing dietary variety and including healthy foods during CF. Importantly, an infant may need to receive a new flavour 8 to 10 times before accepting it, and parents should therefore be encouraged to persist in offering infants a new food as long as they continue to accept it, even if the infant's facial expression may suggest it is disliked .
+Infants exposed to an intervention with greater variety of vegetables during CF also consumed a greater variety at 6-year follow-up (104,105) .
+This emphasizes the importance of optimizing dietary variety and including healthy foods during CF. Importantly, an (105) infant may need to receive a new flavour 8 to 10 times before accepting it, and parents should therefore be encouraged to persist in offering infants a new food as long as they continue to accept it, even if the infant's facial expression may suggest it is disliked .
 The addition of salt and sugar to CF should be discouraged.
 (104) Method of Feeding

 infant is fed, setting rules and expectations, and providing a role model.
 In addition to the timing and content of the CF diet, it is likely that the way in which foods are given to the infant, and the interaction between parent and infant during CF may influence outcomes such as food and dietary preferences and appetite regulation.

 .
-In the “baby-led weaning” method, the infant feeds himself hand-held foods instead of being spoon-fed by an adult, sharing family foods and mealtimes.
+In the “baby-led weaning” method, the (106) infant feeds himself hand-held foods instead of being spoon-fed by an adult, sharing family foods and mealtimes.
 This approach may provide the infant with greater control over his intake and encourage more responsive parenting.
 It has been suggested that this may result in better eating patterns and reduce the risk of overweight and obesity.
 Given the self-selected nature of parents and infants who currently follow this practice, and the limited observational data available, it is, however, not possible to draw conclusions.
-Furthermore, data are lacking on whether infants who are fed CF using this approach obtain sufficient nutrients, including energy and iron, or eat a more diverse range of foods (106).
+Furthermore, data are lacking on whether infants who are fed CF using this approach obtain sufficient nutrients, including energy and iron, or eat a more diverse range of foods .
 These issues ideally need to be tested in an RCT.
 Recently, a modified version of baby-led weaning, called Baby Led Introduction to SolidS has been developed, which specifically highlights the importance of introducing iron and energy-rich CF and avoiding foods likely to constitute a choking hazard (106) .
 A small observational pilot study suggested that this approach was feasible and had some benefits in increasing the range of iron-rich foods consumed by the infants.
 (107) Parenting Style

 infant's feeding behaviour.
 Blissett reviewed the literature examining relations between parenting styles, feeding behaviours, and the fruit and vegetable consumption of preschool children.
 An authoritative feeding style (typified by emotional warmth and responsiveness but high expectations for children's dietary adequacy and behaviour) accompanied by practices such as modelling consumption of fruit and vegetables, making these foods available within the home, moderately restricting unhealthy alternative snack foods, and encouraging children to try fruit and vegetables, is associated with better consumption in the childhood years.
 Most published studies are, however, observational and involved toddlers rather than infants; intervention studies are ideally needed to determine whether changing parental feeding style and practices during CF can favourably influence offspring food choice and feeding behaviour.
 (108)

 concluded that the most promising obesity prevention interventions for children younger than 2 years of age are those that focus on diet and responsive feeding, including education for carers on recognizing (109) infant hunger and satiety cues and nonfood management of infant behaviour.
 SPECIFIC DIETARY PRACTICES AND FOODS

 Home-Made Versus Commercial Complementary Foods

 .
 There is, however, also the potential for home-made foods to be unsuitable, for example, with the addition of sugar or salt.
 Food preparation and cooking methods may also alter nutrient content.
-Two studies have highlighted a lack of vegetable variety in commercially prepared foods (112,113) , with a predominance of sweet vegetables such as carrot and sweet potato rather than bitter tasting vegetables.
+Two studies have highlighted a lack of vegetable variety in commercially prepared foods (110,111) , with a predominance of sweet vegetables such as carrot and sweet potato rather than bitter tasting vegetables.
 In the German DONALD cohort, using 3-day weighed diaries in infancy and at 3 to 4 and 6 to 7 years, a higher percentage intake of commercial CF was also associated with decreased vegetable intake in infancy and, in boys, with decreased fruit and vegetable intake at preschool and school age (112,113) .
 These findings suggest the need to emphasize to parents the importance of offering a variety of vegetables, including bitter tasting ones, as a component of the diet.
+(114)

-Although beyond the scope of this article, safety is an important issue during CF, and carers should receive advice on the safe preparation, feeding and storage of complementary foods to avoid contamination and the proliferation of pathogens, which are major underlying causes of childhood diarrhoea (1), and choking from large food items.
+Although beyond the scope of this article, safety is an important issue during CF, and carers should receive advice on the safe preparation, feeding and storage of complementary foods to avoid contamination and the proliferation of pathogens, which are major underlying causes of childhood diarrhoea

-Vegetarian and Vegan Diets
+, and choking from large food items.
+(1) Vegetarian and Vegan Diets

 Table 1.
-Vegan diets have generally been discouraged during CF. Although theoretically a vegan diet can meet nutrient requirements when mother and infant follow medical and dietary advice regarding supplementation, the risks of failing to follow advice are severe, including irreversible cognitive damage from vitamin B12 deficiency, and death.
-If a parent chooses to wean an infant onto a vegan diet this should be done under regular medical and expert dietetic supervision and mothers should receive and follow nutritional advice (115).
-Mothers who are consuming a vegan diet need to ensure an adequate nutrient supply, especially of vitamins B12, B2, A, and D, during pregnancy and lactation either from fortified foods or supplements.
+Vegan diets have generally been discouraged during CF. Although theoretically a vegan diet can meet nutrient requirements when mother and infant follow medical and dietary advice regarding supplementation, the risks of failing to follow advice are severe, including irreversible cognitive damage from vitamin B 12 deficiency, and death.
+If a parent chooses to wean an infant onto a vegan diet this should be done under regular medical and expert dietetic supervision and mothers should receive and follow nutritional advice .
+Mothers who are consuming a vegan diet need to ensure an adequate nutrient supply, especially of vitamins B (115) 12, B 2, A, and D, during pregnancy and lactation either from fortified foods or supplements.
 Careful attention is required to provide the infant with sufficient vitamin B 12 (0.4 μg/day from birth, 0.5 μg/day from 6 months) and vitamin D, and iron, zinc, folate, n-3 fatty acids (especially DHA), protein, and calcium, and to ensure adequate energy density of the diet.
 Tofu, bean products, and soy products can be used as protein sources.
 Infants who are not receiving breast milk should receive a soy-based infant formula.
 TABLE 1: